wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/plan-teams-phone-system/includes/4-plan-devices.md

 Microsoft Teams supports a portfolio of desk phones for users who require a traditional phone experience.
-This unit provides an overview of Teams phones and can help in planning, delivering, and managing Microsoft Teams phones as part of your Microsoft Phone System solution.
+This unit provides an overview of Teams phones and can help in planning, delivering, and managing Microsoft Teams Phone devices as part of your Microsoft Phone solution.

-To deliver a high-quality and reliable Microsoft Teams experience on phones, we are partnering and actively working with Yealink, Crestron, Lenovo, Polycom, and AudioCodes to develop and certify a wide portfolio of desk phones and conference room audio devices.
+To deliver a high-quality and reliable Microsoft Teams experience on phones, we're partnering with Yealink, Crestron, Lenovo, Poly, and AudioCodes to develop and certify a wide portfolio of desk phones and conference room audio devices.
 To manage phones, you need to be a Global admin, Teams Service admin, or Teams Device admin.

 ## Features supported by Teams phones